microsoft/uwp-experiences/README.md

     * Launch Visual Studio, right click on the *HeartRateDevice* project and click on **Add Connected Service**
     * Choose Azure IoT Hub and click configure
     * Choose **Hardcore shared access key in application's code**
-    * Make sure you are loged in to Visual Studio with the same account associated with the Azure subscription and select the IoT Hub project you created in the previous section
+    * Make sure you are logged in to Visual Studio with the same account associated with the Azure subscription and select the IoT Hub project you created in the previous section
     * Chose a device to connect - most likely you will need to create one
     * Click OK